-Beautiful photo from Brandi Rondinelli at Soul Shine Photography.
+Beautiful DIY Witch Hat photo from Brandi Rondinelli at Soul Shine Photography.

-How to Make the Leaf Witch or Wizard Hat:
+How to Make the DIY Witch Hat or Wizard Hat:

 Start by making your cone.
 Connect a string to a pencil and hold the string at the bottom corner of the contact paper.
 Pull the string tight and draw a curve from one side of the contact paper to the other side.
 This cone shape will be the height of your hat, so plan accordingly.
 If you make it too tall, you can always trim it later.

 Here is another shot of this step.
 Also, cut out your cone piece when finished making your curve.

 Next you will size up the cone on your child’s head.
 Wrap the cone around his or her head and secure with a paperclip so the cone keeps it’s size.

 *No, your eyes aren’t playing tricks on you!
 The rest of the steps will have the blue contact paper print:)